diarrag05/Project-Deployment.yolov11/README.md

 |----|------------|-------------|
 | 0 | `chip` | Electronic components |
 | 1 | `hole-JsHt` | Holes/voids in components |

+**Note**: The dataset in `dataset/` folder is the initial labeled dataset from Roboflow.
+As you use the application and validate corrected images, new images are added to the training set for continuous improvement.

 ### Architecture and Technologies